Frequently Asked Questions About Bayside Cemetery

 Can I undertake the repairs on my own?

 Yes.
 If you do not want Shaare Zedek to undertake repairs or if the monument at issue does not fall within the category of monuments for which Shaare Zedek will fund repairs, you may undertake the work on your own.
 All work must be coordinated through our project manager, HE2PD, and all workers must carry the appropriate level of insurance.
-If you wish to go ahead and make repairs on your own, you may contact HE2PD at 516-442-4020, and please ask to speak with Nick Tangredi or Rob Arata.
+If you wish to go ahead and make repairs on your own, you may contact HE2PD at 516-442-4020, and please ask to speak with Nick Tangredi.